master-of-zen/Av1an/README.md

                             and some quantizer option provided.
 (This value got replaced) `--crf`,`--cq-level`,`--quantizer` etc

+    --target_quality_method Type of algorithm for use.
+                            Options: per_shot, per_frame.
+                            Per frame avalable only for SVT-AV1.

     --min_q, --max_q        Min,Max Q values limits
                             If not set by user, default for encoder range will be used.